 Learn facts about Utah for kids.

-Did you know that Utah was the forty-fifth (45th)
+Did you know Utah was the forty-fifth (45th)

 state to join the union?
 Yep, that is correct!
 Utah officially joined the union